 In the event of death, the spouse or another nominated beneficiary may continue to drawdown in the place of the planholder.
 Alternatively, the plan may be wound up.
 Tax does not apply if the original pensioner died before their 75th birthday.
 If after 75 then the beneficiary is taxed at their personal marginal rate.

 James Phillips & Co’s task is to put together a plan that is invested in line with the clients stated acceptable level of risk.
 Investments may be accessed from across the market, not tied to just one provider.
 Advice will then be provided as to the need for any tax free capital withdrawals required before income withdrawals commence.

 The plans are reviewed formally with the client twice yearly to ensure that both income and underlying asset values remain within acceptable parameters.

 Phased Retirement.
 The ability to take withdrawals as part income and part tax free cash.
-This has the advantage of only converting part of your fund to ‘income drawdown’.
-On death, that part that is not converted may be paid free of inheritance tax (up to £1.8m for 2011/12).
+This has the advantage of only converting part of your fund to ‘income drawdown’ and thereby allows a regular income of which only 75% is subject to income tax.

 Please contact Patrick McGee by clicking here…